Statistics (STAT)

 STAT 531 Machine Learning and Computational Statistics 3 Credit Hours

 Computational models trained with high dimensional data are increasingly important in industry and many academic disciplines.
 We will cover a wide range of topics in machine learning and statistical programming that enhance learning from data.
 Topics include an introduction to statistical learning, a review of simple and multiple linear regression, logistic regression, classification with linear and quadratic discriminant analysis and naïve Bayes, variable selection, shrinkage methods, dimension reduction methods, decision trees, deep learning (neural networks), and clustering methods.
+Students cannot receive credit for both STAT 431 and STAT 531.
 (W).

 Prerequisite(s): STAT 325 or MATH 325 or IMSE 317 or ME 364 or IMSE 510 or (STAT 301 and STAT 305)